 As a facilitator, the most important concept to remember is to remain neutral.
-If the expected facilitator cannot remain neutral, then it’s best to ask someone outside of the team to play the role so the original person in question can participate.
+If the facilitator cannot remain neutral, then it’s best to ask someone outside the team to play the role, so that the person in question can participate.

 Let’s discuss an example of a situation where a retrospective would be useful.
-Suppose the QA team expresses frustration with the development team for waiting until the last day of the sprint to deliver their stories.
+Suppose the QA team expresses frustration with the development team for waiting until the last day of the sprint to deliver the stories in the sprint backlog.
 The best plan of action in these instances is to guide the team towards finding the root of the problem.